iainm342/milestone-3/README.md

 - Container with card showing **user** information.
 - Information pulled from the DB and password is "popped" and replaced with "********" to highlight that information is masked.
 - Delete and Edit buttons are shown only to the logged in **user**.
+- My Recipes button will show the **user** all the recipes that they have added to the site for easy reference/editing.

 ### ELEMENTS SEEN ON CATEGORIES PAGE ###